etcd-io/website/content/en/docs/v3.5/branch_management.md

 * New development occurs on the [main branch][main].
 * Main branch should always have a green build!
-* Backwards-compatible bug fixes should target the master branch and subsequently be ported to stable branches.
+* Backwards-compatible bug fixes should target the main branch and subsequently be ported to stable branches.
-* Once the master branch is ready for release, it will be tagged and become the new stable branch.
+* Once the main branch is ready for release, it will be tagged and become the new stable branch.

 The etcd team has adopted a *rolling release model* and supports two stable versions of etcd.

-### Master branch
+### Main branch

-The `master` branch is our development branch.
+The `main` branch is our development branch.
 All new features land here first.

-To try new and experimental features, pull `master` and play with it.
-Note that `master` may not be stable because new features may introduce bugs.
+To try new and experimental features, pull `main` and play with it.
+Note that `main` may not be stable because new features may introduce bugs.

 Before the release of the next stable version, feature PRs will be frozen.
 A [release manager](./dev-internal/release#release-management) will be assigned to major/minor version and will lead the etcd community in test, bug-fix and documentation of the release for one to two weeks.